 What information has to be reported on the payroll form?
 The weekly payroll form doesn't ask for any information that you don't already need to keep for wage payment and tax purposes.
-For example, you need to know each employee's name; his or her work classification (who is working for you and what do they do?), the hours worked during the week, his or her rate of pay, the gross amount earned (how much did they eam?), the amounts of any deductions for taxes, etc., and the net amount paid (how much should the paycheck be made out for?).
+For example, you need to know each employee's name; his or her work classification (who is working for you and what do they do?), the hours worked during the week, his or her rate of pay, the gross amount earned (how much did they earn?), the amounts of any deductions for taxes, etc., and the net amount paid (how much should amounts of any deductions for taxes, etc., and the net amount paid (how much should the paycheck be made out for?).
 No more information than you need to know in order to manage your work crew and make certain they are paid properly.
 And, certainly, no more information than you need to keep for IRS, Social Security and other tax and employment purposes.